nyfelix/soundlab/gearSelection.md

 So what should it be?
 Here are my requirements
 - Cost should be no more then 1500 Euros
 - I have a bit of a space problem.
 So it should preferably be small
 - I want to use the synth mainly to create cool baselines and pads.
-I'm currently no looking to much for leads
+I'm currently no looking to much for leads, but this could be interesting in future.
-- For pads a polysynth seems a better option (?)
+- For pads a polyphonic synth seems a better option
 - Less is more: Synth are an endless universe.
 But I want to produce music and love my strings and percussion instruments.
 So it should be simple enough to just switch it on and start creating something without years of experience.

 Considerations: